WWE News: WWE Ranks The 10 Best Factions Of All Time, And Some Fans Aren’t Happy With The Shield’s Position

-From the NWO and the Four Horsemen in WCW to Evolution and D-Generation X in the WWE, factions have been a ubiquitous part of professional wrestling for decades.
+From the NWO and the Four Horsemen in WCW, to Evolution and D-Generation X in the WWE, factions have been a ubiquitous part of professional wrestling for decades.
 Recently, The Shield (Roman Reigns, Dean Ambrose, and Seth Rollins) reunited on WWE Raw, and there’s little arguing that the trio of wrestlers are very popular.
-However, some wrestling fans are making an argument on how The Shield was ranked by the WWE on a Top 10 list of best factions.
+However, some wrestling fans are making an argument on how The Shield was ranked by the WWE in a Top 10 list of best factions.

-As Wrestling Inc. reported, the WWE recently posted media their rankings of the 10 all-time best wrestling factions on social media, and it was a who’s who of stables.
+As Wrestling Inc. reported, the WWE recently posted their rankings of the 10 all-time best wrestling factions on social media, and it was a who’s who of stables.
 The WWE posted on Instagram the rankings of the best factions, and like many Top 10 lists, the results are causing quite a stir among fans.
 Below are the list of factions in the order that they ranked, as well as the members of each stable that were listed.

 - The Undisputed Era: Adam Cole, Bobby Fish, Kyle O’Reilly, and Roderick Strong.